 Outlook update schedule

-- For those interested in specific rainfall amounts (e.g., 200 mm for the season), or are prepared to make decisions at specific probabilities (e.g., if there is a 75% chance it will be drier than normal).
-To accommodate for this need, the Bureau has used a statistical technique to transform output from the climate outlook model into rainfall scenarios that can be viewed in two different ways:
+- For those interested in specific rainfall amounts (e.g. 200 mm for the season), or who make decisions at specific probabilities (e.g. if there is a 75% chance it will be drier than average), the Bureau uses the spread of possible rainfall amounts from the climate outlook model to transform output into rainfall scenarios that can be viewed in two different ways:

 Outlook scenario maps